rackerbenoit/chef-flywaydb/README.md

 Installs [flywaydb](http://flywaydb.org) (v4.0.3) and allows for execution of flyway commands via resource actions.

+Connector/J Drivers

-By default, the MariaDB Connector/J driver that ships with flywaydb is used.
-Set the `node['flywaydb']['mariadb']['version']` attribute to install a MariaDB Connector/J driver version other than the one that ships with flywaydb.
+- To use a MariaDB Connector/J driver version other than the one that ships with flywaydb, set `node['flywaydb']['mariadb']['version']` attribute to [version](http://repo1.maven.org/maven2/org/mariadb/jdbc/mariadb-java-client/) desired.

-MariaDB Connector/J driver is the default driver for jdbc:mysql: connections.
-If you would like to use MySQL Connector/J driver instead, set `mysql_driver` attribute to true to download and install.
-This will then become the default driver for jdbc:mysql: connections.
+- To use MySQL Connector/J driver instead of MariaDB Connector/J driver for jdbc:mysql: connections, set `mysql_driver` attribute to true.

 ## Requirements